 For each prospect, track and measure your successes (and failures).

 Tracking the results of your sales pipeline—especially in a sales CRM—helps with accurate sales forecasting later on and gives a better idea of future revenue.
-You should be reviewing metrics that give you an idea of pipeline health, sales activity, and stage conversion rates.
+Whether you're a sales manager or a salesperson, you should be reviewing metrics that give you an idea of pipeline health, sales activity, and stage conversion rates.

-Here are a few examples of important metrics to track:
+Here are a few examples of important metrics sales management should track:

 Win rate: The number of qualified leads that turn into customers.
 Track this on a month-to-month or quarter-to-quarter basis so you can measure change over time.